YunHsiao/Crysknife/README.md

 # Environment Setup

-You should clone this project as an engine plugin:
+You should clone this repo as an engine plugin:
 ```
 Engine/Plugins/Crysknife/
 ```
 And code patches will be read from the following directory to `Engine/Source`:
 ```
-Engine/Plugins/${ProjectName}/SourcePatch/
+Engine/Plugins/${PluginName}/SourcePatch/
 ```
 All relative structures from the `SourcePatch` directory will be preserved.

 The injector itself doesn't magically change the way your code is organized.
 Here are the recommended general principles:
 * Only inject sources when there is no way around, you can still go very far with only the builtin plugin system
 * Try to move as much code as possible to separate new files instead of embedding them inline into existing engine base
-* Empirically 90% of the code in new source files is considered a good ratio
+* Empirically 90% of the code can be written inside plugin itself, 90% of the rest injections can be organized into new engine source files

 # Patch Syntax